aptech/docs/docs/CR-typef.rst

     // the data in 'dat1'
     create fout = ^outfile with ^names, 0, typef(fin);

-In this example, a file dat2.dat is created which has the same variables and variable type as the input file, dat1.dat.  typef is used to return the type of the input file data for the create statement.
+In this example, a file *dat2.dat* is created which has the same variables and variable type as the input file, *dat1.dat*. :func:`typef` is used to return the type of the input file data for the `create` statement.

 .. seealso:: Functions :func:`colsf`, :func:`rowsf`